Book by the end of October & save

 Le Stade de France

-Take your pupils behind-the-scenes of France’s premier stadium.
+Take your students behind-the-scenes of France’s premier stadium.
 Take a tour, in French or English, of the players’ tunnel, changing rooms, security facilities, pitch and photo museum.

 This typically French theme park is home to over 30 outside attractions, all based around the famous Astérix comic-strips.
 Parc Astérix is especially well known for its large variety of roller coasters, and incorporates rides and themes from historic ancient cultures such as the Romans and the Gauls.